Bellatrix Lestrange: Production

 Actress Helen McCrory was originally cast as Bellatrix in Harry Potter and the Order of the Phoenix but dropped out due to pregnancy and was replaced with Helena Bonham Carter.
-Coincidentally, McCrory was later cast as Bellatrix's sister Narcissa in Harry Potter and the Half-Blood Prince, during the filming of which Bonham Carter learned that she was pregnant.
-McCrory was also cast as Narcissa after Naomi Watts was unavailable for the role.
+McCrory was later cast as Bellatrix's sister Narcissa in Harry Potter and the Half-Blood Prince, during the filming of which Bonham Carter learned that she was pregnant.
 Elizabeth Hurley was also reportedly linked to the role of Bellatrix at one point.
-While filming the scene in the Department of Mysteries in Order of the Phoenix, Bonham Carter accidentally perforated the eardrum of Matthew Lewis, the actor who portrayed Neville Longbottom, with her wand during one of the outtakes, when she became a bit too enthusiastic in her portrayal.
+While filming the scene in the Department of Mysteries in Order of the Phoenix, Bonham Carter accidentally perforated the eardrum of Matthew Lewis, the actor who portrays Neville Longbottom, with her wand during one of the outtakes, when she became a bit too enthusiastic in her portrayal.

-Family

-Bellatrix is a member of the Black Family and is the cousin of Sirius Black.
-Bellatrix is the daughter of Cygnus and Druella Black and sister to Andromeda (mother of Nymphadora Tonks) and Narcissa (mother of Draco Malfoy).

 Reception

-IGN listed Bellatrix Lestrange as their tenth top Harry Potter character, and IGN's Joe Utichi listed Bellatrix as his fourth favourite Harry Potter character, calling her the "most pitiable" of Voldemort's servants.
-In NextMovie.com's Harry Potter Mega Poll, Bellatrix was voted as the No. 1 villain in the series.
-Helena Bonham Carter received much praise for her portrayal of the character.
-Famed author Stephen King was a fan of the character, and claimed that reading Molly Weasley calling the character "a bitch" in Harry Potter and the Deathly Hallows was "the most shocking bitch in recent fiction" and showed how mature the books had become.
+Helena Bonham Carter's performance as Bellatrix throughout the film series has been widely praised.